mtlr05/finagle/README.md

 ## Company Class

 The python code 'company.py' contains a which allows modelling a company financially.
 With financial forecasts in various forms or levels of precision, one can input company financial foecasts.
 These can then form the basis for the calculation of free-cash flows (FCFE or FCFF, collectively referred to here FCF's).
 Once the FCF's have been calculated using the appropriate method, they can then be used for various purposes, specifically they can pay down debt, buyback shares, or even make an acquisition.

+It has a number of methods which in general should be run in order once initialization of the company has occured:
+    forecast_X(), to forecast financial data, where a forecast was not included in the financial dictionary. load_financials(), to load financial data into the company if it was not included during initialization. fcf_from_X(), there are several of these methods.
+They are all meant to be used for calculating fcf fcf_to_X(), these are methods which are used to model how the FCF is to be used: paying down debt, buying back shares value(), this method is use for calculating a DCF from the cashflows, This shold be run only once other methods described have been run display_fin(), this method is used to process the financials.
+It should be used once all modelling is completed

 You may refer to the docstring in the class for more details on its use or the notebook for examples on its us